alf-tool/alf-shell/doc/operators/relational/page.md

-Relational pagination (offset/limit yet sounder)
+Relational pagination (like frame, but easier)

 SYNOPSIS